AidenChen/paginate/README.md

 # paginate
-A simple paginator in primary JavaScript.
+A simple paginator in native JavaScript.

 # How to use
 It's a JavaScript class, you can instantiate it directly like this: